AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 When defining compound indexes outside of .NET framework, specify the `IsKey` and `Order` fields on the `SdsTypeProperty` object.

 You can specify a maximum of three properties to define a compound index.
-In read and write data operations, specify compound indexes in the URI by ordering each property that composes the index separated by the pipe character, '|'.
+In read and write data operations, specify compound indexes in the URI by ordering each property that composes the index separated by the pipe character (`|`).
 To help those using compound indexes, .NET client libraries methods also allow the use of tuples for indexes.

 > [!NOTE]
 >